License GuideSOC 13-2052

 Read more

-Investment advisors must complete continuing education before renewing their licenses.
-Your state's board sets the hour requirement and mandates specific topics such as ethics and state regulations.
-Requirements differ by state, so check your board's renewal timeline and course list.
+Investment advisors need continuing education to renew their licenses.
+Your state board sets the hour requirement and picks which topics you must cover, such as ethics or state regulations.
+Check your state's specific rules before your renewal deadline.

 Is This For You